(Last updated: August 25, 2022)

 Who Can Enter Thailand Without a Visa

-The VISA EXEMPTION RULE allows tourists from 64 countries1 to enter Thailand without a visa.
-They are granted to stay a maximum of 30 days if they are entering Thailand via an international airport or entering through a land border checkpoint from neighboring countries.
+The Visa Exemption rule allows tourists from 64 countries to enter Thailand without applying for a visa.
+Travelers can visit Thailand for up to 30 days if they are entering Thailand through an international airport or land border checkpoint from a neighboring country.

-Under the new provisions of the VISA EXEMPTION RULE and BILATERAL AGREEMENT effective December 31, 2016, passport holders of 64 countries are entitled to enter Thailand under this rule provided that they meet the following criteria:
+Provisions of the VISA EXEMPTION RULE and BILATERAL AGREEMENT, effective December 31, 2016, allowing passport holders from 64 countries to enter Thailand under this rule provided they meet the following criteria:

-- It will also be necessary to prove that you have funds of at least 10,000 THB per person during your stay in Thailand.
+- Provide proof of funds of at least 10,000 THB for single travelers, or 20,000 THB per family during your stay in Thailand.

 Holders of normal passports of the following countries are granted visa-free travel to Thailand for a period of up to 30 days.
 The exemption is granted at most twice in a calendar year when entering over land or via a sea border but there is no limitation when entering by air.
 For Malaysians entering by land border, there is no limitation in issuing the 30-day visa exemption stamp.
 Korea, Brazil, Peru, Argentina, and Chile will get 90 days in both airport and land border.